Yohannes251/alx-system_engineering-devops/0x00-shell_basics/README.md

-**12-filetype** prints the file type of iamafile found in /tmp folder **13-symbolic_link** creates the symbolic link __ls__ to /bin/ls **14-copy_html** copies all html files(updated and new) from working to parent directory
+**12-filetype** prints the file type of iamafile found in /tmp folder **13-symbolic_link** creates the symbolic link __ls__ to /bin/ls **14-copy_html** copies all html files(updated and new) from working to parent directory **100-lets_move** moves all files beginning with uppercase letters to /tmp/u directory